simeononsecurity/simeononsecurity.ch/content/articles/unsafe-c-sharp-functions-secure-coding-practices/index.en.md

 ## **Unsafe C# Functions** and Their **Secure Alternatives**

 In the world of programming, **C#** stands as a potent and widely-adopted language lauded for its versatility and robustness.
 Yet, like any programming language, it harbors functions that, when used carelessly, can expose vulnerabilities.
-In this comprehensive discourse, we embark on an exploration of **unsafe C# functions** that wield the potential to bestow security perils upon applications, and concurrently, we delve into their **secure alternatives**.
+In this comprehensive discourse, we embark on an exploration of **unsafe C# functions** that wield the potential to bestow security perils upon applications, and concurrently, we dig into their **secure alternatives**.
 By apprehending these pitfalls and mastering the art of mitigation, developers can forge code that epitomizes security and dependability.

 ## Introduction

-In the realm of application development, **C#** has emerged as a favored companion, facilitating the construction of an array of software, encompassing both desktop applications and web solutions.
+In application development, **C#** has emerged as a favored companion, facilitating the construction of an array of software, encompassing both desktop applications and web solutions.
 While this programming language furnishes developers with an array of functions and capabilities, it also harbors certain functions that can, unwittingly, become conduits for ushering in security vulnerabilities.
 In the ensuing sections, we venture into an in-depth analysis of these functions, unearthing their associated security quandaries and charting a course to navigate these treacherous waters.

 ### The Perils of Unsafe C# Functions